Jlevbury/CRUD-study/Crud review.md

 Remember, while this structure works well for this project, the actual structure of your project may vary depending on its specific needs.
 But it is generally good to keep things organized in a logical and consistent way, grouping related files together in directories.
 This will make your project easier to understand and maintain as it grows in complexity.

-I hope this helps!
-Please feel free to reach out if you have any other questions.
-Absolutely, here is a general breakdown of how to implement CRUD (Create, Read, Update, Delete) operations in a JavaScript-based project like this one using Express and Sequelize:
+Here is a general breakdown of how to implement CRUD (Create, Read, Update, Delete) operations in a JavaScript-based project like this one using Express and Sequelize:

 **1. CREATE:**